 - Password protected Configuration.
-Optional password protection is provided to prevent unauthorized users from modifying the configuration data and settings. - NAT Protection.
+Optional password protection is provided to prevent unauthorized users from modifying the configuration data and settings. - Wireless LAN Security.
+WEP (Wired Equivalent Privacy) is supported, as well as Wireless access control to prevent unknown wireless stations from accessing your LAN. - NAT Protection.
 An intrinsic side effect of NAT (Network Address Translation) technology is that by allowing all LAN users to share a single IP address, the location and even the existence of each PC is hidden.
-From the external viewpoint, there is no network, only a single device the Broadband Router.

-- Stateful Inspection Firewall.
+From the external viewpoint, there is no network, only a single device the Wireless Router. - Stateful Inspection Firewall.
 All incoming data packets are monitored and all incoming server requests are filtered, thus protecting your network from malicious attacks from external sources. - Protection against DoS attacks.
 DoS (Denial of Service) attacks can flood your Internet connection with invalid packets and connection requests, using so much bandwidth and so many resources that Internet access becomes unavailable.
-The Broadband Router incorporates protection against DoS attacks.
+The Wireless Router incorporates protection against DoS attacks.